In This Article

 - Cube: Stack the slice rounds and cut into cubes.
 Repeat with other half of the watermelon.

-- Watermelon tends to slice easier when it’s cold to begin with.
+- Watermelon tends to slice easier when it’s very cold to begin with.

 - Place watermelon cubes into large airtight fridge containers.
 Keep chilled, for up to 3 days in refrigerator.

 - If you enjoyed this article, please come back and give it a rating❤️

 Nutrition (per serving)